cms-opendata-workshop/workshop2023-lesson-dataset-scouting/_episodes/03-what-data-is-available.md

 **Data format**

 * **RAW** files contain information directly from the detector in the form of hits from the TDCs/ADCs.
+(TDC refers to to *[Time to Digital Converter](https://en.wikipedia.org/wiki/Time-to-digital_converter)* and ADC refers to to *[Analog to Digital Converter](https://en.wikipedia.org/wiki/Analog-to-digital_converter)*.
+Both of these are pieces of electronics which convert signals from the components of the CMS detector to digital signals which are then stored for later analysis.)
 These files are not a focus of this workshop.
 * **AOD** stands for *Analysis Object Data*.
 This is the first stage of data where analysts can really start physics analysis.
 * **MINIAOD** is a slimmer format of AOD, in use from Run 2 open data on.
 Often, the experiment will slim this down and drop some subsets of the data stream into *NanoAOD*, but the current open data were not yet reprocessed in that format.

 ### Further information